DAYBR3AK1999/Windows-Batch-Scripts/README.md

 # Windows-Batch-Scripts

-Simple Windows Backup Batch Scripts.
+Simple SQL Database Backup in a Windows batch script.

 This script is useful if you want a scheduled task to dump and backup any chosen database by you.